All Episodes

 But even so, okay, even so.

-So I'm gonna start doing as much of it as I can out during the days, doing a little bits and pieces as I go forward while I'm waiting for the electrician, other electricians to free up a crew to come on up and bang out the rest of it, whatever I have yet to accomplish.
+So I'm going to start doing as much of it as I can during the days, doing little bits and pieces as I go forward while I'm waiting for the electrician, other electricians to free up a crew to come on up and bang out the rest of it, whatever I have yet to accomplish.

 And there's, you know, there's a fair amount of work.